How to save on seed

 Seed costs vary each year based on the amount of seed carryover from last year, as well as the acres planted and yields from seed farms.
 Freight costs have also risen this year.

-But there are a few ways you can save on the seed you purchase at Ewing.
-In some areas, Ewing stores are offering early order discounts and extended credit terms for purchases placed by Aug.
-15, 2018.
+There are a few ways you can save on the seed you purchase at Ewing.

 Another way to reduce seed prices is with bulk orders of bags or pallets.
-So if you can estimate the amount of seed you’ll need early enough, then placing one bulk order can help you save on the price per bag.
+If you can estimate the amount of seed you’ll need early enough, then placing one bulk order can help you save on the price per bag.

 Once you’ve got your seed, you’ll likely need to store it for a few weeks while waiting for outdoor temperatures to cool enough for sowing in September, October or November.

-The current fall forecasts anticipate a warmer than average fall, so you may want to time your applications a bit later than usual.
+Forecasters are predicting a warmer than average fall across much of the U.S., so you may need to pay attention to the weather to time your seed applications later than usual.

 In Arizona, California, Nevada and Texas, an application of Prodiamine can be helpful for Poa Annua control six to eight weeks prior to overseeding established bermudagrass with perennial ryegrass, and four to eight weeks after.
 As always, read the label for use guidelines.